Devan-Kerman/DTUS/README.md

 # DTUS
+DevTech Unit System

-a minecraft-centric coherent unit system for mods
+A minecraft-centric coherent unit system for mods

 As of right now DTUS is not 100% coherent, it is missing a unit for temperature